ranemirusG/toolbox-notes/networks/protocols/SMB/SMB.md

 ## Shares

 An SMB-enabled storage on the network is called a share.

 These can be accessed by any client that has the address of the server and the proper credentials.

 Like many other file access protocols, SMB requires some security layers to function appropriately within a network topology.
 If SMB allows clients to create, edit, retrieve, and remove files on a share, there is a clear need for an authentication mechanism.

 At a user level, SMB clients are required to provide a username/password combination to see or interact with the contents of the SMB share.

-### SMB Default Folders
+### SMB Default Shares

-SMB (Server Message Block) is a network protocol primarily used for sharing files, printers, and other resources between computers on a network.
 When you configure an SMB server, certain default folders or shares are often created depending on the operating system and SMB implementation.

 #### Windows SMB Default Shares